gasparian/lsh-search-go/README.md

     - ~~(get) returns the NNs' "ids" of the queried data point~~;
     - ~~(put) calculates the hashes and adds the document into the index collection~~;
     - ~~(pop) clean the search index by the given point "name"~~;
-    - ~~rewrite the functions to save and load search index to hold the slice of LSHIndex objects instead of a single one~~;
+    - ~~rewrite the functions to save and load search index to hold the slice of Hasher objects instead of a single one~~;
     - ~~add ability to store the build sync. status and the LSH index object in special collection in the same mongodb~~;
     - ~~add proper logging~~;
-    - start several service workers and keep them under the nginx (keep the addresses inside the config);
+    - ~~rafactor mongo client~~;
+    - update work with mongo client in bench prep code;
+    - add hasher update on pop/put/get (use timestamp or smth);
+    - add decorator for measuring the time;
+    - make docker image even lighter - deploy only binaries using [docker scratch](https://github.com/phrozen/geohash/blob/master/server/Dockerfile);
     - add unit tests for API methods;
 4. Add search quality testing using the test part of the benchmark dataset:
     - write a script that sends the test data points to the seach index, and compares the answers with the ground truth;
     - script must also write out the log with all needed mertrics (FPR, FNG, ROC, f1 and etc.);
+    - determine optimal min. distance on validation set;
     - add unit tests for metrics calculation funcs;
-5. Add perf check on the remotely running service.
+5. Make comprehensive reference in app.

 ### Notes:
  - Below I'll show how to talk with mongodb via console, to make quick checks on the dataset.